krmaxwell/maltrieve/README.md

 ## Known bugs

-We list all the bugs we know about (plus some things we know we need to add) at the [Github issues](https://github.com/technoskald/maltrieve/issues) page.
+We list all the bugs we know about (plus some things we know we need to add) at the [GitHub issues](https://github.com/technoskald/maltrieve/issues) page.

 ## How you can help